Sandro Wolfinger

 Sandro Wolfinger (born 24 August 1991) is a Liechtensteiner footballer who currently plays for FC Balzers.

 International career

-He is a member of the Liechtenstein national football team and holds 53 caps and has scored two goals, making his debut in a friendly against Estonia on 19 November 2013.
+He is a member of the Liechtenstein national football team and holds 77 caps and has scored three goals, making his debut in a friendly against Estonia on 19 November 2013.

+On 8 September 2023, Wolfinger scored a world-class volley in the match against Bosnia and Herzegovina.
+His goal was voted as the top goal of the qualifying campaign by UEFA's technical observer panel.